Walsall: Club Profile

 Services to: BIRMINGHAM NEW STREET (for PETERBOROUGH, LONDON EUSTON)

-Walsall is one of a rare breed of football clubs that can boast a railway station at the stadium.
-To take advantage of this, you will require a change at Birmingham New Street for the 20-minute journey.
+Walsall is among a rare breed of football clubs in that their home ground has its very own railway station.
+To take advantage of this, you need to change at Birmingham New Street for the 20-minute journey.